Fogaraté: Critical reception

 Fogarate receive positive reviews by the critics.
 John Storm Roberts from Allmusic gave the album 3.5 out 5 stars.
 Tomothy White at the section "Music to my ears" from Billboard, gave a positive review to the album and stated "with "Fogaraté," Guerra seems likely to complete his steady progression from native phenomenon to Latino sensation to singular international performer" and named the album his most impressive work yet.
+On December 30, 1994, Phillip Sweeney from The Independent included Forgarate on the artiticle titled "All around the world; BEST global albums".
 At the end of the year, Johnn Lanert of the Caribbean Latin division of the same magazine, ranked 3 at the Top 10 year list of best albums of 1994.
 It was ranked at 2 on El Pais list Best Albums of 1994.
 In 2008, Fogarate! was included on the book 1,000 Recordings to Hear Before You Die by Tom Moon.
 On the review the author highlights the tracks "La Cosquillita" and "Oficio de Enamorado".

+Edumunto Barreiros and Lela Blanco from Jornal do Brasil, rated the album as excellent.
+On other hand, Rick Mitchell from Houston Chronicle praised the album and wrote "Guerra has done for Dominican merengue what Bob Marley for Reggae".
+Also, choice the album on musical memories of '94.
+Eventually, Forgarate was nominated for Best Tropical Latin Album at the 37th Annual Grammy Awards and for a Lo Nuestro Award for Tropical Album of the Year at the 7th Lo Nuestro Awards.

 Cashbox included the album on their pick of the week on the issue of October 22, 1994.
 The article stated, "One of these is Guerra's use of the "Perico Ripiao," a very fast rhythm.
 Guerra has cleverly placed this "Bionic Merengue" within clear earshot of all.
 It has served in making his style as truly unique as the album's artwork."
 Daniel Feist from the Canadian newspaper The Gazette praised the album production and wrote "Fogarate is all the proof you need that today Guerra is the Dominican Republic's most exciting and innovative star".
 Mark Houston from Miami-based journal Hispanic referenced the album and stated "No matter the language, Fogarate! stands as an album of timeless qualities deserving of a wide international audience".

-Raid Cairo from Music&Media, ranked Fogarate at 3 on the Top 10 Best Albums of 1994.Timothy White, editor in chief on Billboard, ranked Foragate! at 7th on his Top 10 Best Album of 1994 list.
+Raid Cairo from Music&Media, ranked Fogarate at 3 on the Top 10 Best Albums of 1994.
+Timothy White, editor in chief on Billboard, ranked Foragate! at 7th on his Top 10 Best Album of 1994 list.
+Also, Neil Strauss from The New York Times ranked on his Top 10 of Best Albums of 1994.
+The Asociacion Cronistas del Espectaculo (ACE), a group of journalists specialized in the activities of Hispanic entertainment in New York, honored Fogarate!
+Best Tropical Album by a Male Artist of 1994.
+In 2023, the album was included on the 100 Essential Albums of Dominican Music List by Acroarte.